 For second year students there is a minor- and a master event.
 During these events, students are informed about their options in the minor- and masterprogrammes.
 The events are:

 • A general master event in the second period, this is on our own faculty (CEG) and this lasts two weeks.
 Every master programme is presented during these two weeks.
-This is a perfect oppurtunity for students to learn more about every master programme.
+This is a perfect opportunity for students to learn more about every master programme.

 • An event about the minor at the TU Delft and within our own faculty.

 • An excursion for the second year students of the MV.
 During this excursion the students will visit several companies and every master programme is represented by one or more companies.
 This way students can find out which company they find most interesting and which master programme is the best option for the student.
+Another excursion which is organized by the MV is the Bachelor Excursion for third year and older bachelor students.
+This excursion holds the same aim as the second year excursion, however other companies are visited and the excursion is further away.
+Countries that have been visited with the Bachelor excursion include Norway, Italy and Germany.

 Committee- and board activities